khiajohnson/SpiCE-Corpus/docs/transcription.md

 ## The end product

 This transcription process led to the following output.
-For each audio recording, there is an accompanying Praat .`TextGrid` transcript with the same base filename.
+For each audio recording, there is an accompanying Praat `.TextGrid` transcript with the same base filename.
 The transcript includes four tiers, and is pictured in the Praat screenshot below:

 - `task`: Marks the portion of the interview as Sentences, Storyboard, or Interview
 - `utterance`: The utterance that served as input to forced alignment.